- Browsers that support Flash are fewer every day because that old technology is being replaced.

-- Adobe Flash will be completely discontinued by the end of the year.
-In spite of that, there are still browsers that support it.
+- Although Adobe Flash reached EOL at the end of 2020, there are still browsers that support it.

-However, many browsers still support Flash, and in today’s article, we’re going to show you some of the browsers that still support it.
+However, there are some browsers that still support Flash, and in today’s article, we’re going to show you what is all about.

 What should I know about browsers that support Flash?